-- administrative action that is reasonable for the purpose of protecting a whistleblower from detriment (e.g. moving a whistleblower who has made a disclosure about their immediate work area to prevent them from detriment); and - managing a whistleblower's unsatisfactory work performance if the action is in line with the organisation's performance management framework.
+- administrative action that is reasonable for the purpose of protecting a whistleblower from detriment (e.g. moving a whistleblower who has made a disclosure about their immediate work area to another work area to prevent them from detriment); and - managing a whistleblower's unsatisfactory work performance if the action is in line with the organisation's performance management framework.